sintc0nery/SpotiTunes/README.md

 +--------------------------------------------------+----------------------------------------------------------------------+
 [?]
 Do you want to download and add all songs that are in spotify but not in itunes?
 (Y/n)
 ```
-If you correctly set up the deemix plugin and you chose Yes in the previous question, deemix will download the Spotify songs and SpotiTunes will add it to the iTunes library playlist.
+If you correctly set up the Deemix plugin and you chose Yes in the previous question, Deemix will download the Spotify songs and SpotiTunes will add it to the iTunes library playlist.

 # TODO list

-- [ ] Improve the data collection with threading.
+- [ ] Improve data collection with threading.
-- [ ] Check existing songs in itunes library and don't download them
+- [ ] Check existing songs in the iTunes library and don't download them.
-- [ ] Improve the CLI with PyInquirer.
+- [x] Improve the CLI with PyInquirer.
-  - [ ] Let songs selection for downloading just the ones which you want.
+  - [x] Allow song selection for downloading only the ones that you want.
-  - [ ] Enable the deleting of songs the user wants to remove from iTunes/Spotify.
+  - [ ] Enable the deletion of songs that the user wants to remove from iTunes/Spotify.
 - [ ] Create a GUI.

 # Appendages

 ## OAuth2 Spotipy Process

-The first time you use SpotiTunes, the spotipy python library needs to do the OAuth2 process.
+The first time you use SpotiTunes, the Spotipy Python library needs to perform the OAuth2 process.
-- For doing this you need to set a redirection website in your [Spotify Developers Portal Dashboard](https://developer.spotify.com/dashboard/).
+- To do this, you need to set a redirect website in your [Spotify Developers Portal Dashboard](https://developer.spotify.com/dashboard/).
-Go to applications and select the application which you are using the credentials, click on "edit settings" and write the website you want to be redirected to in "Redirect URIs" (It can be whatever you want, for example: www.github.com) and click on Save before closing it.
+Go to Applications and select the application that you are using the credentials for, click "Edit settings" and enter the website you want to be redirected to in "Redirect URIs" (It can be whatever you want, for example: www.github.com) Click Save before closing it.
-- Done this if you run SpotiTunes with correct parameters, the website that you set in your dashboard will be opened, then, copy the URL with the query string and put it on the CLI of SpotiTunes.
+- Once you have done this, if you run SpotiTunes with the correct parameters, the website that you set in your dashboard will be opened.
+Then, copy the URL with the query string and enter it on the SpotiTunes CLI.
 ```
    _____             __  _ ______
   / ___/____  ____  / /_(_)_  __/_  ______  ___  _____